Factory Tours at Lake Champlain Chocolates

 Features: Restrooms, Snack Stand

 Visit Lake Champlain Chocolate to view their chocolate being made Monday- Friday 11am-2pm on the hour.
+Drop in fre a free Chocoloate tasting on Saturday and Sunday between 11:00am - 4:00pm.
 To arrange a tour for your group of 10 or more, please fill out the Tour Information form.

 The Factory Store & Café at 750 Pine Street, Burlington, Vermont is open from 9AM - 6PM, Monday - Saturday and from 11AM - 5PM on Sunday.